Philippine American Kasamahan

 Section 2: Election

 The Election process will begin by nominations and an application will need to be submitted to ensure interest in the position.
-After applications have been submitted, each applicant will give a speech to the club members.
-Club members will vote for the applicant that is best fit for each position.
+After applications have been submitted, a poll will be taken by the voting members; majority vote wins.

 Section 3: Special Elections